gitforsci-cis/.github/profile/README.md

 ## About this workshop

-Welcome to the GitHub organisation for PhD students in the **Computational and Information Sciences (CIS) group at ETH Zurich**!
+Welcome to the GitHub organisation for PhD students in the Center for Comparative and International Studies (CIS) at ETH Zurich.
 This organisation was established for a workshop on modern collaborative research workflows using **Git**, **GitHub**, and **RStudio**.
 The workshop is hosted on 27th May 2025.

 ## Workshop website